 Our own estimates show that modern companies now do up to 75% of all their spending via company payment cards, and this trend will continue to grow with the acceleration of e-commerce spend.
 This is great news and an enabler for speed, delegation and traceability of business payments.

 3. Employees are demanding efficient and modern work processes

-Recent study by Deloitte shows that only 28% of millennials feel that their current organizations are making “full use” of their skills.
+A 2016 study by Deloitte shows that only 28% of millennials feel that their current organisations are making “full use” of their skills.

-Moreover, research shows that revenue is up by 150% for companies with engaged employees versus competitors with low engagement levels.
-And to an educated millennial used to fast-paced, instantly gratifying experiences on platforms like Instagram and Snapchat, what could be more boring than filling out expense forms or waiting for their boss to share their company card.
+Moreover, research shows that revenue is up by 150% for companies with engaged employees, versus competitors with low engagement levels.
+And to an educated millennial used to fast-paced, instantly gratifying experiences on platforms like Instagram and Snapchat, what could be more boring (or unfamiliar) than filling out expense forms or waiting for their boss to share their company card.

 Case in point: here are two tweets I found from the CEOs of Clearbit and Product Hunt – both clearly showing the value of employee empowerment through modern company spending solutions:

 4. Increased need for transparency and trust in a modern workplace

 The data proves it: a study by TINYpulse found that management transparency is actually the top factor when determining employee happiness.

 In the video below you can see an example of how a seemingly tiny change in internal financial processes helped Planday’s employees save a huge amount of time and effort.
 They went from traditional expense reporting to using a modern company spending solution:

 5. Modern cloud-based business software enables higher degree of interoperability and automation